dpadGuy/R36H-dArkOS-ControlsFix/README.md

 # R36H-ControlsFix-dArkOS
 R36H-dArkOS-ControlsFix aims to bring the conventional R36H controls from ArkOS over to dArkOs.
 (This also means assigning the right hotkeys)

-For this we use R36H.sh script from DeviceType which originates from ArkOS in order to assign the right controls and hotkeys for the R36H.
+For this we use the R36H.sh script from DeviceType which originates from ArkOS in order to assign the right controls and hotkeys for the R36H.

 This should in theory also work on other retro handheld consoles that do not have a FN key but i have not tried on others.